 For general assistance please contact any of the following:

 Department of History

 CSUF offers the Bachelor of Arts (B.A.) in History, the Minor in History, and the Master of Arts (M.A.) in History.
-Our department provides academic advisement for these courses of study, as well as the Credential Program (also known as the "Historic Social Science Subject Matter Preparation Program."
+Our department provides academic advisement for these courses of study, as well as the Credential Program (also known as the " Social Science Subject Matter Preparation Program)."
 Our undergraduate and graduate students are encouraged to participate in our Internship Program, become involved in our Center for Oral and Public History, apply for membership in our award-winning chapter of Phi Alpha Theta, and submit their research papers for publication in our nationally acclaimed student journal, The Welebaethan.

 Training as a historian hones a number of highly valued, transferable skills.
-Historians turn a challenge into a research question, devise a research plan, conduct systematic research, organize and analyze their findings, and are prepared to present and discuss their results in a logical and appealing manner.
+Historians turn a challenge into a research question, devise a research plan, conduct systematic research, organize and analyze their findings, and are prepared to present and discuss their results in a logical and engaging manner.
 Historians pay close attention to issues of difference, context, and process.
 And, since everything and everybody has a history, historians are naturally inclined toward interdisciplinary work.

 Thank you very much for your interest in CSUF’s Department of History.
 We hope you will enjoy browsing through our webpages, and we look forward to hearing from you.